awsdocs/aws-kms-developer-guide/doc_source/multi-region-keys-import.md

 ## Creating a primary key with imported key material<a name="mrk-import-create-primary"></a>

-To create a primary key with imported key material, you start by creating a primary key with no key material\.
+To create a primary key with imported key material, you start by creating a symmetric encryption KMS key as a primary key with no key material\.
 Then, you import your key material into the primary key\.

-The procedure for creating a multi\-Region primary key with no key material is almost the same as the procedure for [creating a single\-Region key with no key material](importing-keys-create-cmk.md)\.
+The procedure for creating a multi\-Region primary key with no key material is almost the same as the procedure for [creating a single\-Region symmetric encryption key with no key material](importing-keys-create-cmk.md)\.
 The only difference is that you specify both a multi\-Region key and external key material\.

 The permissions for creating a multi\-Region primary key with imported key material are the same as those required to [create a multi\-Region primary key](multi-region-keys-create.md) with AWS KMS key material, including the [kms:CreateKey](https://docs.aws.amazon.com/kms/latest/APIReference/API_CreateKey.html) and [iam:CreateServiceLinkedRole](https://docs.aws.amazon.com/IAM/latest/APIReference/API_CreateServiceLinkedRole.html) permissions in an IAM policy\.
 You can use the [kms:MultiRegionKeyType](policy-conditions.md#conditions-kms-multiregion-key-type) and [kms:KeyOrigin](policy-conditions.md#conditions-kms-key-origin) condition keys to allow or deny permission to create multi\-Region primary keys with imported key material\.